 “Don’t let anyone burst your bubble.”
 Olivia Crego-Bustelo

-To wrap up any mindfulness session, I tend to end with a simple game of blowing bubbles.
+A great activity many children enjoy is the act of blowing bubbles.
 By taking deep breaths in and long breaths out to make the bubbles, it can calm children’s bodies and refocuses their mind into the present moment, whilst having fun!
 On top of that, the benefits of kids blowing bubbles are endless, including the development of hand/eye coordination, social communication skills, language & cognitive skills, fine/gross motor skills, imaginative play skills and much more!
 Here are 4 simple ways to use bubbles and mindfulness:

 1. Mind Bubbles